-3. Attach the flow regulator to the cylinder valve and tighten the union nut securely with a wrench..
+3. Attach the flow regulator to the cylinder valve and tighten the union nut securely with a wrench.

-NOTE: If connecting to 100% CO2 cylinder, insert regulator adapter (provided with MIG Conversion Kit for the PRO 100) between regulator and cylinder valve.
-If adapter is equipped with a plastic washer, be sure it is seated for connection to the CO2 cylinder.
+NOTE: If connecting to 100% CO2 cylinder, make certain the plastic washer is seated in the fitting that attaches to the CO2 cylinder.

 4. Refer to Figure A.6.
 Attach one end of inlet gas hose to the outlet fitting of the flow regulator and tighten the union nut securely with a wrench.
-Connect the other end to the PRO 100 Gas Solenoid Inlet Fitting (5/8-18 female threads - for CGA - 032 fitting).
+Connect the other end to the SP-100T Gas Solenoid Inlet Fitting (5/8-18 female threads - for CGA - 032 fitting).
 Make certain the gas hose is not kinked or twisted.